owncloud-docker/compose-playground/examples/hetzner-deploy/README.md

   export TF_SSHKEY_NAMES=jw@owncloud.com
   export TF_VAR_hcloud_token=mZdZX......................................................L8bml
 ```
-If you don't have a token, you can create a machine manually (with your ssh-key) at the web interface and use its IP address with OC_DEPLOY_ADDR.
+If you don't have a token, you can create a machine manually at the web interface.
+Always include your ssh-key when you do that.
+Then you can provide its IP address via OC_DEPLOY_ADDR.

 ## Scripts